stojkovskistefan/togaf/README.md

 D. You would focus on where the current business processes-such as organizational design, business procedures, and locations-fail to meet the company's objectives for time-to-market, customer satisfaction, and cost control.
 You would identify specific changes that would improve service speed, customer experience, and cost efficiency.
 Finally, you would assess whether stakeholders believe the proposed changes are worth the effort and investment.

+**Answer:** C

+**Explanation:**
+TOGAF’s Business Architecture techniques include capability mapping, value streams, and gap analysis.
+Modeling business capabilities, value streams, and creating architecture views for the target state ensures alignment with business goals.
+Referencing the TOGAF Series Guides and creating an integrated Business Architecture provides a comprehensive approach to developing the target architecture.

 ---

 **Question 6 (Exam 4, Q6):**